legislation/data-documentation/fair-use.md

 ### Stay under the rate limit

-You must not exceed our request rate limit of 3,000 requests in any 5 minute period for each IP address.
-If you exceed the rate limit, our API will block your IP address until the average number of requests over the previous 5 minutes falls below the rate limit.
+You must not exceed our request rate limit of 3,000 requests in any 5 minute period.
+If you exceed the rate limit, our API may block your requests until the average number of requests over the previous 5 minutes falls below the rate limit.
+This limit applies to users not IP addresses, so you will be exceeding the limit if you use multiple IP addresses that collectively make more than 3,000 requests in a 5 minute period.

 Use a reasonable crawl rate to prevent overloading the website with requests.
 Follow the crawl-delay setting in our robots.txt, if provided.
 If the crawl-delay setting is not provided, use a conservative crawl rate (e.g. 10 requests per 5-10 seconds).